eslint/eslint/docs/src/user-guide/command-line-interface.md

   1. `directive` - apply fixes to inline directives such as `// eslint-disable`
 * **Multiple Arguments**: Yes

-This option is helpful if you are using another program to format your code but you would still like ESLint to apply other types of fixes.
+This option is helpful if you are using another program to format your code, but you would still like ESLint to apply other types of fixes.

 ##### `--fix-type` example